zeus-12/fmhy/README.md

 - toc seems to break at times
 - hook the scrape script to vercel crons, and update the scraper scripts to only do table-drop if links are successfully fetched
 - use stricter lint rules ,for eg: the dont use "!" to types rule
+- fix font sizes.
+- see if dom issues can be fixed eg: (Warning: Received `true` for a non-boolean attribute `inline`.), probably some remark issue